Katharine Gilbert

-Katharine Everett Gilbert (1886–1952), an American philosopher who studied aesthetics, was one of the first women to be president of the American Philosophical Society.
-She was also the first female professor at Duke University and, during her lifetime, the only female chairman of a liberal arts department.
+Katharine Everett Gilbert (1886–1952) was an American philosopher who specialized in aesthetics and the philosophy of art.
+She was a founding trustee of the American Society for Aesthetics as well as its first woman president.
+Gilbert was also one of the first women to be president of a division of the American Philosophical Association.
+She was the first female professor at Duke University and, during her lifetime, the only female chairman of a liberal arts department.

 She published four books on her studies, Maurice Blondel's Philosophy of Action (1924); Studies in Recent Aesthetics (1927); with Helmut Kuhn, A History of Aesthetics (1939); and Aesthetic Studies: Architecture and Poetry (1952).
 She was awarded an Honorary Doctor of Letters degree by Brown University in 1942.

 Education

 Gilbert started her schooling by attending local schools in her hometown of Newport, Rhode Island, before attending Brown University beginning in 1904.
 She graduated with a Bachelor of Arts degree in 1908 and a Master of Arts in 1910.
 While in her master's program she assisted Alexander Meiklejohn and Walter Goodnow Everett in philosophy.
 She then moved to Cornell University to continue her graduate studies as a scholar and fellow of the Sage School of Philosophy, becoming a Doctor of Philosophy in 1912.